-The best soundbars for 2023: My 6 top picks for theater-quality audio at home
+The best soundbars for 2023: My 7 top picks for theater-quality audio at home

 Samsung HW-Q990B/ZA 11.1.4-Channel Soundbar with Wireless Dolby Atmos

 Ah, but with so many options out there, what's the right soundbar for your living room?
 Time to find out.
-I recently selected half a dozen models I consider some of the best soundbars on the market, then evaluated each one based on the following criteria:
+I recently tested seven models I consider some of the best soundbars on the market, then evaluated each one based on the following specs:

-Ease of setup, because technology can be complicated
+Ease of setup, because technology ecosystems can be complicated

-Ease of operation, because same
+Ease of operation, because same (see above)

 Features and connectivity options, because obviously you want the best bang for your buck

-Sound quality, because, well, duh
+Sound quality, because, well, duh!

-In making the selections, I also considered user ratings at stores like Amazon, Best Buy and Walmart.
+I also considered user ratings at stores like Amazon, Best Buy and Walmart in making the selections for best soundbar.
 Although those scores don't always tell the whole story, they do help weed out the products that probably aren't worth your time or money.

 How we test soundbars

 Here's the thing: Every soundbar here sounds good, if not great.
-Obviously overall audio quality is important, but I believe we're starting from a high baseline: Any of these products will noticeably improve your TV experience.
+Obviously, overall audio quality is important, but I believe we're starting from a high baseline: Any of these products will noticeably improve your sound experience.

 So instead of delving into subjective sound tests and confusing terminology, I focused on real-world considerations like these: